Bridging Linguistic Typology and Multilingual Machine Translation with Multi-View Language Representations: Language phylogeny analysis

 It is essential to highlight that none of the NMT-learned and $\oplus$ vectors have all the 17 language entries of the GS.
-Therefore, we can quickly preview one of the significant advantages of the SVCCA vectors, as we are able to represent ``unknown'' languages using one of the views.
-The NMT-learned views lack English, since they were extracted from the source side of a many-to-English system, but we were able to project the KB English vectors into the shared space.
-In addition, we project other four languages (Swedish, Danish, Latvian, Lithuanian) to complete the $L_W$ embeddings of \citet{tan-etal-2019-multilingual} and Latvian to complete our own $L_T$ set.
+Therefore, we can already see one of the significant advantages of the SVCCA vectors, as we are able to represent ``unknown'' languages using one of the views.
+The NMT-learned views lack English, since they were extracted from the source side of a many-to-English system, but we were able to project the KB English vectors into the shared space.\footnote{This is illustrative only, as we could obtain an English vector from many-to-many multilingual NMT models or language models.
+However, the artificial case generalises as a benefit for projecting new languages with SVCCA.
+For instance, $\operatorname{lang2vec}$ contains 2,989 and 287 unique entries in the KB and NMT-learned views, respectively.} In addition, we project other four languages (Swedish, Danish, Latvian, Lithuanian) to complete the $L_W$ embeddings of \citet{tan-etal-2019-multilingual} and Latvian to complete our own $L_T$ set.

 \paragraph{Evaluation metric.} We differ from previous studies and use a tree edit distance metric, which is defined as the minimum cost of transforming one tree into another by inserting, deleting or modifying (the label of) a node.
 Specifically, we used the All Path Tree Edit Distance algorithm \cite[APTED;][]{pawlik-augsten-2015-efficient,pawlik-augsten-2016-tree}, a novel one for the task.
 We chose an edit-distance method as it is more transparent for assessing what is the degree of impact for a single change of linkage in the GS.